korzhenevski/korzhenevski/README.md

 Built real-time platforms in Erlang and Ruby.
 Dev/prod parity with Vagrant: four years before Docker existed.

 ### 2008–2010 — APIs, CDNs & Schema Dynamics
-Developed a dynamic-schema API (a precursor to GraphQL) for a VoD platform and built a 10 Gbps video CDN, which was extreme scale for the time.
+Worked with an elite team of engineers to develop a dynamic-schema API (conceptually similar to what later became GraphQL) for a VoD platform, and built a 10 Gbps video CDN — an extreme scale for the time.